-Students are still recovering from their learning loss that occurred in March of 2020.
-They have had a hard time emotionally, physically, and academically.
+Students still feel their learning loss and recovery that occurred in March of 2020.
+In addition, they have had a hard time emotionally, physically, and academically.

 Challenges from getting along with others on the playground to holding a pencil are everyday occurrences that teachers are facing.

 Keeping students engaged has been a constant struggle these past few years.
-Considering all of this, school districts need to be creative when it comes to addressing the learning loss of their students.
+School districts need to be creative when it comes to addressing the learning loss of their students.

-Having a flexible schedule has allowed my district to better meet the needs of our students.
-Having “Help Fridays” is just one way that the Middle School and High School encourages students to continue to do their best and turn in their assignments to earn incentive days.
-In the younger grades, if students need additional interventions, they stay until the end of the day while others are dismissed an hour earlier each day.
-This way students can receive a second dose of reading and math in a smaller group setting.
+Having a flexible schedule has allowed my district to meet our students’ needs better.
+Having “Help Fridays” is just one way the Middle School and High School encourage students to continue to do their best and turn in their assignments to earn incentive days.
+In the younger grades, students who need additional interventions stay until the end of the day.
+In contrast, others are dismissed an hour earlier each day.
+This way, students can receive a second dose of reading and math in a smaller group setting.

 After School Tutoring

 With additional funding, our students are encouraged to stay after school and participate in tutoring for reading and math.
-Some students are identified while others are from parent requests.
-There is a set schedule for this program and parents will be required to provide transportation.
+Some students are identified, while others are from parent requests.
+This program has a set schedule, and parents will be required to provide transportation.

 In school, Intervention programs have been put in place to help students.
-All students have been screened or tested in reading and math to help identify Tier 2 students as part of the district-wide RTI model.
+In addition, all students have been screened or tested in reading and math to help identify Tier 2 students as part of the district-wide RTI model.

 All teachers have been trained on reading and engagement strategies to help increase the learning of all students.